 Are Maine Coons High Maintenance? – Conclusion

-If you look after your Maine Coon properly and give it a lovely life, this should not be considered high-maintenance and don’t let anyone tell you otherwise.
-All cats deserve to be well cared for.
+If you look after your Maine Coon properly and give it a lovely life, this cannot be considered high-maintenance so don’t let anyone tell you otherwise.
+All cats deserve to be well cared for and spoilt a little.

 If you really want to spoil it, here are 22 products your Maine Coon must have!